jimhigson/oboe.js/writing/main/5_Implementation.md

 Styles of Programming
 ---------------------

-Oboe does not follow any single programming paradigm and is made written in a mix of procedural, functional and object-oriented programming styles.
+Oboe does not follow any single paradigm and is written as a mix of procedural, functional and object-oriented programming styles.
 Classical object orientation is used only so far as the library exposes an Object-oriented public API.
 Although Javascript supports them, classes and constructors are not used, nor is there any